onetwotrip-ios/generamba_catalog/README.md

-Templates for code generation
+Templates for code generation.

-(For more information see https://github.com/rambler-digital-solutions/Generamba)
+(For more information, visit https://github.com/rambler-digital-solutions/Generamba)